davideuler/awesome-assistant-api/README.md

-# Awesome Assistant API
+# Awesome ChatGPT Assistant API
-Try assistant API apps on Google Colab for free.
+Try OpenAI assistant API apps on Google Colab for free.

 Here I created some demos based on GPT-4V, Dall-e 3, and Assistant API.
 So you can try these APIs easily on Google colab, and even on your own machine.